History of Alvie

 In the 1960’s more than 60 salmon were caught annually mainly on Loch Insh.
 Since then there has been a steady decline.
 The river Spey is still noted for its salmon fishing and salmon, sea and brown trout can still be caught by boat on Loch Insh or by fishing along the banks of the River Spey.

 The Estate provides boats for hire on both Loch Alvie and Loch Insh.
 Loch Alvie provides trout and pike fishing.
-There is a put and take fish pond stocked with brown trout at Jock of the Bog.
 The facility provides an added attraction for those primarily interested in other sporting activities and staying in holiday cottages.

 Clay Pigeon Shooting